GPT and the Saudi National Guard

 Introduction

-scroll to contentsIf the bribery that is alleged to have taken place in the GBP 2 billion deal won by GPT Special Project Management to supply communications equipment to the Saudi Arabian National Guard (the SANGCOM deal) is fairly routine, the story of how it came to light is not.
-In 2010, a GPT Programme Director in Saudi Arabia, Lt.
+The initial corruption allegations came to light when, in 2010, a GPT Programme Director in Saudi Arabia, Lt.
 Col. (retd.)
 Ian Foxley, stumbled upon a chain of emails between a GPT financial controller, Michael Paterson, and his superiors, raising concerns about improper payments and gifts—concerns that were consistently dismissed at all levels of management.
 When Foxley brought the information to the UK Ministry of Defence (MoD) team working on the SANGCOM project, superiors at GPT threatened him with arrest for theft of company documents.
 He took refuge with friends in the MoD, who drove him to the airport that night to escape Saudi Arabia.
-The information provided by Foxley triggered a Serious Fraud Office investigation that is still ongoing—though it remains in doubt whether the UK Attorney General will allow charges to be brought, bringing further embarrassment to the UK-Saudi arms trading relationship.
+The information provided by Foxley triggered a Serious Fraud Office investigation.

 Case details

-Lt.
-Col. (retd.)
-Ian Foxley – retired UK signals officer, GPT Programme Director (June-December 2010); whistleblower.
+Lieutenant Colonel (retd.)
+Ian Foxley – Retired UK signals officer, GPT Programme Director (June-December 2010); whistleblower.

 Malcolm Peto – CEO of Paradigm Services, immediate parent company of GPT.

-Jeff Cook – GPT Managing Director.
-Charged with corruption by the UK Serious Fraud Office.
+Jeff Cook – GPT Managing Director and former MoD employee.
+Charged with corruption by the UK Serious Fraud Office, partially acquitted, convicted on parts of the charges.

 Philip Troyas – Astrium/Airbus Space & Defense Compliance Officer.